zijianwu1231/SurgPose/README.md

 4. For now, you may have to manually get (positive and/or negative) point prompts for each UV paint dot.
 We consider providing a GUI for easier labeling in the future.

 ## Stereo Depth Estimation
-We provide example code for stereo matching based on [RAFT](https://github.com/princeton-vl/RAFT).
+We provide example code for stereo matching based on [MonSter](https://github.com/Junda24/MonSter) and [RAFT](https://github.com/princeton-vl/RAFT).

 1. <b>Stereo Camera Calibration:</b> SurgPose includes stereo camera parameters `StereoCalibrationDVRK.ini` deriving from [MATLAB 2024b Stereo Camera Calibration](https://www.mathworks.com/help/vision/ug/using-the-stereo-camera-calibrator-app.html) Application.
 In `StereoCalibrationDVRK.ini`, k0, k1, k4 refer radial distortion coeffients and k2, k3 infer tangential distortion coeffients.

-2. <b>Stereo Matching:</b> Run `python depth_estimator.py -d [path to data, e.g. /SurgPose/000000] -c [path to the stereo calibration parameters file]`.
+2. <b>Stereo Matching:</b> Run `python depth_estimator.py -d [path to data, e.g. /SurgPose/000000] -c [path to the stereo calibration parameters file] -m ['monster' or 'raft']`.
 Note that the original image size of SurgPose is 1400x986.
-In this example script, to run RAFT, the image size needs to be resized to the multiple of 8, e.g., 640x512.
-Based on RAFT, not all frames can get very accurate depth.
 Feel free to try other stereo matching methods with stronger performance.

+    - To run MonSter, the input image can be any resolution.
+You need to download the pretrained checkpoints of Depth Anything v2 ([depth_anything_v2_vitl.pth](https://huggingface.co/depth-anything/Depth-Anything-V2-Large/resolve/main/depth_anything_v2_vitl.pth?download=true)) and MonSter ([mix_all.pth](https://huggingface.co/cjd24/MonSter/resolve/main/mix_all.pth?download=true)).
+After downloading, put them under the `./MonSter/pretrained` directory.
+    - To run RAFT, the image size needs to be resized to the multiple of 8, e.g., 640x512.

 3. <b>Interactive Depth Viewer</b> Run `python utils/interactive_depth_viewer.py --depth_dir [path to stereo matching generated folder, e.g. /SurgPose/000000/stereo] --idx_frame [index of your selected frame, 0~1000]`.
 This script can display the estimated depth interactively.
 ## Trajectory Generation